 What about the tidal wave and lower valuations?

+Keeping It in the Family.
 The predictions assumed the majority of the 4 million boomer businesses would enter the market in an attempt to sell to a third party.
-"About 70 percent of our members' clients do not choose to market their business to third party buyers," said John Brown, CEO of Denver-based BEI, a firm that provides resources to hundreds of exit planning firms in the U.S. and internationally.
-"In most cases, our clients transfer the business to their children or employees."
+“About 70% of our members’ clients do not choose to market their business to third party buyers,” said John Brown, CEO of Denver-based BEI, a firm that provides resources to hundreds of exit planning firms in the U.S. and internationally.
+“In most cases, our clients transfer the business to their children or employees.”

+Lifestyle Needs.
 Other owners realize they cannot sell their business and maintain their lifestyle.
-"It is very hard for most business owners to replace the income they derive from owning their business by investing the proceeds from the sale of the business," said Brown.
-"Right now, we find most financial planners are advising business owners to assume a three to four percent return on investment.
-Many owners earn far more running their business than they will earn by investing the sale proceeds from selling."
+“It is very hard for most business owners to replace the income they derive from owning their business by investing the proceeds from the sale of the business,” said Brown.
+“Right now, we find most financial planners are advising business owners to assume a three to four% return on investment.
+Many owners earn far more running their business than they will earn by investing the sale proceeds from selling.”

 According to Brown, “Our research indicates there are about 450,000 businesses with between 15 and 200 employees that could be sold.
 We estimate only about 200,000 companies are positioned so the owner can exit the business and have financial security today.”

-Business owners do not think of retiring at 65.
-"We have not seen a business transition tidal wave of sellers; although, I expect the pace will accelerate over the next 10 years," said David Selig, CEO of Advice Dynamics Partners, a San Francisco-based company specializing in the sale of wealth management firms.
+Delayed Retirement.
+Another factor is that, to a growing degree, business owners are not thinking of retiring at 65.
+“We have not seen a business transition tidal wave of sellers, although, I expect the pace will accelerate over the next 10 years,” said David Selig, CEO of Advice Dynamics Partners, a San Francisco-based company specializing in the sale of wealth management firms.
 The average age of his clients is 58.
-"About 90 percent of wealth management firms are unprepared for a transition or succession."
+“About 90% of wealth management firms are unprepared for a transition or succession.”

 “Many business owners I talk to do not have anything to retire on and lack a post work vision,” said Selig.
 “Unfortunately, it often takes a catalyst like an illness, divorce or other catastrophic event before the owner will begin working with my firm on a sale process.”